Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 Don’t miss En Tea House

-Allow some time to enjoy a traditional bowl of cold brew green tea for JPY 600 in the teahouse located upstairs.
-This is a fun and unique idea.
+Allow some time to enjoy a traditional bowl of cold brew green tea for JPY 600 in the teamLab Borderless tea house.
+This is a fun and unique idea, with other tea options and matcha ice cream on offer.

 At your table, the tea bowl will be transformed into an interactive artwork each time you take a sip.
 Flowers will bloom as long as there is tea!
 It’s a really cool experience.